DesignLiquido/xslt-processor/README.md

 New tests are written in Jest an can be run by calling: `npm test`.

 The files xslt.html and xpath.html in the directory test are interactive tests.
 They can be run directly from the file system; no HTTP server is needed.
-Both interactive tests and interactive tests demonstrate the use of the library functions.
+Both interactive tests and automatic tests demonstrate the use of the library functions.
 There is not much more documentation so far.

 ## Conformance

 A few features that are required by the XSLT and XPath standards were left out (but patches to add them are welcome).
+See our [TODO](TODO.md) for a list of missing features that we are aware of (please add more items by means of PRs).

-They are marked in the source code using throw-statements.
-See xslt.js.
+Issues are also marked in the source code using throw-statements.

 The DOM implementation is minimal so as to support the XSLT processing, and not intended to be complete.